JRice15/gamey_bromey/README.md

 We know there is something to do with alternation.
 Patterns that arrise when changing one letter group at a time consistently appear as 010101 or 0,2,1,2, etc. Even-odd-ness is important, we think.

+## Why the name?
+GAMEY as the point-value letters.
+BROMEY is just mashing GAMEY with the originators last name, Brode